Grosmont, North Yorkshire: Grosmont Priory

 Grosmont Priory was a Grandmontine religious house, one of three in England.

 It was established around 1200 when Joan Fossard and her husband gifted about 200 acre of land in the Forest of Egton (Eskdale) to the order.
 A fire destroyed most of the priory in 1360.
 In 1394 the Abbot of Grandimont gained permission to sell the priory, which was acquired by John Hewitt.
 The priory continued until the dissolution of the monasteries in the 1530s.
 At the time of dissolution the priory had four priors and a net income of £12 2s 8d per year; its buildings included a church with a bell tower, chapter house, kitchen and lodgings.
 The priory was located on the banks of the Esk.

 An unrelated chapel on the banks of the Esk about 0.6 mi south-west of the priory was dedicated to St Leonard or St Lawrence and possibly connected with the Abbey of Melsa.

 Tunnel, or Grosmont village

-A canal was surveyed in 1793 from Ruswarp near Whitby passing through Grosmont, Beck Hole and Newton Dale to Pickering, but was not pursued.
-A railway connection from Whitby was considered in the 1820s, with lines either to Pickering or Stockton via the Esk valley; surveying began in the 1830s, followed by formation of a company to raise capital for a line to Pickering; an act of parliament for Whitby and Pickering Railway was obtained in 1833.
 In May 1835 a daily service began on the partially completed line between Whitby and the Tunnel Inn in Grosmont.
 The railway company constructed the village inn and post office (1835/6).